 The number one thing to success is having the proper clothing for the activity.
 We ALWAYS hike in layers, a base layer, active layer, and warm layer.
 The warm layer is perfect for when you’re just getting started, snack time, or when you’re cooling down.
 They can also be an essential first aid item if you’re needing it (let’s hope not!)

 Find a safe and fun place for lunch!
 This may look like my kids are sitting on the edge but it was a safe slope and my husband is hiding in front of them below.
 Finding a cozy place where kids can unwind and have a snack is really important.
 My son often likes to head off to the forest to explore while my daughter likes to hang out and enjoy the view.

 Enjoy the View!

 My kids love hikes that have an “end” and it is often those moments when you’ve reached the end that they get what all the work was about.

-We’re excited you want to get your kids outdoors and hiking.
-Here are a few more resources for you:
+We’re excited you want to get your kids outdoors and hiking!
+Now that you know how to have a successful family hiking trip, here are a few more resources for you: